Who Was Carl Jung?

 Working with Freud

-Jung's growing reputation as a psychologist and his work dealing with the subconscious eventually led him to the ideas of Sigmund Freud and, later, to the man himself.
+Jung's growing reputation as a psychologist and his work dealing with the subconscious eventually led him to the ideas of Freud and, later, to the man himself.

 Over a five-year period beginning in 1907, the two men worked closely together, and Jung was widely believed to be the one who would continue the work of the elder Freud.
 However, viewpoints and temperament ended their collaboration and, eventually their friendship.
 In particular, Jung challenged Freud's beliefs around sexuality as the foundation of neurosis.
 He also disagreed with Freud's methods, asserting that the elder psychologist's work was too one-sided.

 The final break came in 1912 when Jung published Psychology of the Unconscious.
 In it, Jung examined the unconscious mind and tried to understand the symbolic meaning of its contents.
 In the process, the work also took head-on a number of Freud's theories.